Synchronization of strongly connected partial DFAs and prefix codes: Upper bounds

-To see that the algorithm terminates, observe that at every step the length of $u_i$ is increased by $1$, thus there are at most $h$ iterations.
+To see that the algorithm terminates, observe that at every step the length of $u_i$ is increased by~$1$, thus there are at most $h$ iterations.

 For a word $z$, denote by $\alpha(z)$ the word $u_{i+1}$ obtained in the last step of the algorithm.
 Note that $\delta(Q,u_i)=S_i$ holds in every step.
 Since every time we apply a letter that is non-mortal for the set of active states, this word is non-mortal for $\mathrsfs{A}_X$.
-It has also a length of at most $h$.
+Its length is also at most $h$.
 Observe that for two different words $v_1, v_2$, either the words $\alpha(v_1)$, $\alpha(v_2)$ are different or they have length $h$.
-Indeed, if they have a length smaller than $h$, then the algorithm terminates when $w_{i+1}$ is empty.
-Consider the longest common prefix $v$ of $v_1$ and $v_2$, so $v_1 = v v'_1$ and $v_2 = v v'_2$.
+Indeed, if their length is smaller than $h$, then the algorithm terminates when $w_{i+1}$ is empty.
+Consider the longest common prefix~$v$ of $v_1$ and $v_2$, so $v_1 = v v'_1$ and $v_2 = v v'_2$.
 The algorithm executes in the same way up to the $|v|$-th time when Case~1 is applied.
 Then it performs some iterations with Case~2, which do not decrease the length of $w_i$.
 Finally, Case~1 must hold, and the algorithm applies the first letters of $v'_1$ and $v'_2$.
-At this moment, the two words constructed become different.
+At this moment, the two constructed words become different.

+\paragraph*{All-through-root word construction.} Now, we show that there exists a word $w \in \{a,b\}^*$ of length $\lceil \log_2 hn \rceil$ such that for every state $q \in Q$, either the action of some prefix of $\alpha(w)$ maps $q$ to the root $r$, or the action of $\alpha(w)$ is undefined for $q$.
+Informally, it means that when applying $\alpha(w)$ letter by letter, every state of the literal automaton will be at some point mapped to the root state or killed.
+Recall also that for every $w \in \{a,b\}^*$, $\alpha(w)$ is non-mortal.